DaRealAal/ASF2-Force-Off-Solutions/README.md

 if these doesn't help then:

 Install Dell power Manager and head over thermal Management and click "quite" option and should be fix the problem on you're dell laptop

+Sometimes The issue could be heatSink.
+Try to place new one:)